Eric-Lachcik/Eric-Lachcik/README.md

 ## Technologies and Projects

-- 💻 Web development: HTML, CSS, and exploring the worlds of .NET and Angular.
+- 💻 Web development: HTML, CSS, JavaScript.
 - ☕ Java: Worked on several mini-projects, though it's not my favorite language.
 - 💡 Kotlin: Completed an introduction and eager to learn more.
 - 🐍 Python: Tackled exercises and excited to dive deeper into this language.